bookofproofs/bookofproofs.github.io/_sources/history/18th-century/agnesi.md

 * Then Agnesi was approached by the president of the Academy of Bologna and three other professors of the Academy and invited to accept the chair of mathematics at the University of Bologna.
 * It is probable that Agnesi neither accepted nor rejected this offer.
 * This does explain the confusion which appears in many accounts as to whether Agnesi ever held a chair of mathematics.
-* Frisi, who was a school friend of one of Agnesi's brothers, visited the Agnesi house after the time that her book was published.
-* After the death of her father in 1752, Agnesi devoted herself entirely to charitable work.
 * Agnesi spent all her money on this charitable work and she died in total poverty in the poorhouse of which she had been the director.
 * The treatise Instituzioni analitiche ad uso della gioventù italiana Ⓣ(Analytical methods for the use of Italian youth) contains no original mathematics by Agnesi.
 * The book includes a discussion of the cubic curve now known as the 'witch of Agnesi'.